alanng10/class-lang/Docue/Article/Sande/a.md

 StructTypeName represents StructType name.
 StructTypeName has syntax that is Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.
+1 derived class is ValueStructTypeName.

-StructTypeName represents value struct type name.
+ValueStructTypeName represents value StructType name.
-StructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName, followed by Struct of class StructName.
+ValueStructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.
-Struct vars, glob vars and local vars that are declared with StructTypeName are allocated space for the struct anys.
+Var that is declared with ValueStructTypeName is allocated space for the struct any of the StructType.
-The vars hold ref values that are memory indexes of the allocated struct anys.
+The var holds ref value that is memory index of the allocated struct any.
+The var Type is the StructType.
-The vars cannot be assigned to.
+The var cannot be assigned to.
 1 derived class is ArrayStructTypeName.
 ArrayStructTypeName represents array of struct type name.
 ArrayStructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName,